 • Co-occurring Conditions

-More often than not, PTSD co-occurs with other issues such as depression, substance abuse, anger and grief.
+More often than not, PTSD co-occurs with other issues such as depression, substance abuse, sleep problems, anger, and grief.
 This section provides information to help with treating these more complex presentations of PTSD.

 • Trauma Informed Care